Skaelv/linter-elizabot/readme.md

 The next time you launch Atom, the package **linter-rory** should be active, and your Markdown and HTML files should be linted according to Shopify style.

+## Linting custom file types

+By default, **linter-rory** works on the following languages:

+`source.asciidoc, source.gfm, source.pfm, text.html.basic, text.html.ruby, text.git-commit, text.plain`

+You can add custom languages to this list if you normally work with other kinds of files, for example, adding `source.ruby` will enable the style guide linter for Ruby (`.rb`) files.

+Note that **adding a custom language overwrites the default list**, so unless you add the default languages in your custom list, the linter will **only** run on the custom languages you've specified.

+You may have to restart Atom for changes to your language list to take effect.

 ## Contributing

 Raise issues for the Atom plugin in [this repository](https://github.com/Shopify/linter-rory/issues).